trizin/NFT-Marketplace-on-Avalanche/README.md

 - Symbol: AVAX
 - Explorer: https://cchain.explorer.avax-test.network

-You may find the configurations for the Avalanche Mainnet and Local Testnet (AVASH) [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#step-1-setting-up-metamask)
+You may find the configurations for the Avalanche Mainnet and Local Testnet (AVASH) [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#step-1-setting-up-metamask).

-Next, we will add the network configuration in hardhat config file (`hardhat.config.js`).
-If you do not know how that file works then take a look at [here](https://hardhat.org/config/#networks-configuration)
+Next, we will add the network configuration in hardhat config file](`hardhat.config.js`).
+If you do not know how that file works then take a look at [here](https://hardhat.org/config/#networks-configuration).

 ```js
 networks:{